SteelCompendium/data-rules-md-dse/Classes/Talent.md

 ## Talent

 Arare few people are born with the potential to harness psionic power, but only those who experience an awakening, a significant event that activates a talent's abilities, can tap into the mind's full potential.
-You are one of those people-a master of psionics and a source of incredible power created through sheer force of will.
+You are one of those people—a master of psionics and a source of incredible power created through sheer force of will.
 You can move and change matter, time, gravity, the laws of physics, or another creature's mind.

 **As a talent, you are limited only by the strength of your mind.
 But the ability to wield multiple powers at once and change reality at will involves a gamble.
 Every manifestation has a chance of harming you, and talents who use too much power too quickly pay a deadly price.**